rl-institut/multi-vector-simulator/docs/Overview.rst

 The adopted validation plan is part of the MVS’ entire development process and is based on three main validation types: conceptual model validation, model verification and operational validity.
 Following some in-depth research, a validation approach is chosen for the MVS, through which the most appropriate validation techniques are applied to the MVS so that it gains the necessary credibility.

 **Conceptual model validation** consists of looking into the underlying theories and assumptions.
 Therefore, the conceptual validation scheme includes a comprehensive review of the generated equations by the oemof-solph python library and the components’ models.
-Next step is to try and adapt them to one pilot project with specific constraints.
-Tracing and examining the flowchart is also considered as part of this validation type.
+Next step is to try and adapt them to a sector coupled example with specific constraints.
+Tracing and examining the flowchart is also considered as part of this validation type :ref:`RST Flowchart`.
 The aim is to assess the reasonability of the model behavior through pre-requisite knowledge; this technique is known as face validity.

 **Model verification** is related to computer programming and looks into whether the code is a correct representation of the conceptual model.
 To accomplish this, static testing methods are used to validate the output with respect to an input.
 Unit tests and integration tests, using proof of correctness techniques, are integrated within the code and evaluate the output of the MVS for any change occuring as they are automated.
 Unit tests target a single unit such as an individual component, while integration tests target more general parts such as entire modules.
 Both tests are implemented as pytests for the MVS, which allows automatized testing.

 **Operational validity** assesses the model’s output with respect to the required accuracy.
 In order to achieve that, several validation techniques are used, namely:

-* Graphical display, which is the use of model generated or own graphs for result interpretation.
+* **Graphical display**, which is the use of model generated or own graphs for result interpretation.
 Graphs are simultaneously used with other validation techniques to inspect the results;

-*	**Benchmark testing**, through which scenarios are created with different constraints and component combinations, and the output is calculated and compared to the expected one to evaluate the performance of the model
+*	**Benchmark testing**, through which scenarios are created with different constraints and component combinations, and the output is calculated and compared to the expected one to evaluate the performance of the model;

-*	**Extreme scenarios** (e.g., drastic meteorological conditions, very high costs, etc.) are created to make sure the simulation runs through and check if the output behavior is still valid by the use of graphs and qualitative analysis
+*	**Extreme scenarios** (e.g., drastic meteorological conditions, very high costs, etc.) are created to make sure the simulation runs through and check if the output behavior is still valid by the use of graphs and qualitative analysis;

-*	**Comparison to other validated model**, which compares the results of a case study simulated with both the model to be validates as well as with a validated optimization model to identify the similarities and differences in results
+*	**Comparison to other validated model**, which compares the results of a case study simulated with the model at hand to the results of a validated optimization model in order to identify the similarities and differences in results;

 *	**Sensitivity analysis**, through which input-output transformations are studied to show the impact of changing the values of some input parameters.

 Validation techniques applied to the MVS
-###############################
+########################################

 Unit tests and integration tests are gauged by using test coverage measurement.
 The MVS covers so far 80% of the modules and sub-modules as seen in the next figure.
 Since those tests are automated, this coverage is updated for any changes in the model.